 About Sporting SI

 Sporting Southern Indiana, formerly Southwest Indiana Soccer Association (SWISA), is one of the oldest and largest travel soccer clubs in the tri-state area.
 The club was founded in 1984 and continues to grow and prosper.
-In the 2014 - 2015 season, we will field over 30 boys and girls teams in age brackets U9 through U18.
-In addition, our developmental program provides training for the young player not yet ready or old enough for a travel team.
-In total, we will train nearly 500 players this season.
+In any given season we will field up to 30 boys and girls teams in age brackets U9 through U18.
+In addition, our developmental programs provide training for younger players not yet ready or old enough for a travel team.
 While many of our players are from the Newburgh/Evansville area, our close-knit club philosophy attracts players up to 100 miles away from surrounding areas in Southwest Indiana, Western Kentucky, and Southern Illinois!

 Sporting Southern Indiana Soccer Club

-You can expect your total costs to range from $600 to $1000 depending on the number of tournaments and other competition a team plays, as well as other factors.
-The total fee is comprised of two-parts - a club fee, typically $500 - $580 per year, and the remainder a team fee, paid directly to the team to fund team activities, and uniform expense,
+You can expect your total costs to range from about $600 to $1000 depending on the number of tournaments and other competition a team plays, as well as other factors.
+The total fee is comprised of two-parts - a club fee, typically $525 - $600 per year, and the remainder a team fee, paid directly to the team to fund team activities.

-We have two major fundraisers built into the Sporting SI fee structure.
-The first fundraiser is the Sporting SI Classic Tournament.
-The tournament defrays our players costs by approximately $200 each and is built into our fee structure.
-We count on all parents to support this fundraiser by working on the tournament committee and/or during the tournament as a volunteer.
-Families may opt out of tournament responsibilities by paying an additional $200 fee.
+We have two major fundraisers built into the Sporting SI fee structure, the Sporting Showcase Tournament and the Sporting SI Classic Tournament.
+These tournaments defrays our players costs by approximately $200 each and is built into our fee structure.
+We count on all parents to support these fundraisers by working on the tournament committee and/or during the tournaments as volunteers.

 Fees should not be a barrier to any child interested in travel soccer.
 We are able to provide some assistance (sponsorships, etc.) to players unable to meet the financial requirements listed above.
 Please let us know if we can help.
 Contact your age group administrator if assistance is required.